Mouthless-Stoat/sigil101/1-intro/intro.md

 -   `Array` is an array or list.
 List can contain any other data type group together; we will talk about array later.
 Ex: `[1, 2, 3]`, `[true, 3.14, 10]`.
 -   `String` is a string of characters.
 String contain any text that you would want to use, we will also cover this later.
 Ex: `"Hello World"`, `String`.

-Here some more example of variables creation, if you see a `#` that mean the beginning of a comment, comment are note that you can make to help other read your code, they are ignore when the program is ran.
+Here some more example of variables creation, if you see a `#` that mean the beginning of a comment and they run until the end of the line, comment are note that you can make to help other read your code, they are ignore when the program is execute.

 ```gdscript
 var pi = 3.14